Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Related Work

 More recently, some anchor-free detectors~\cite{law2018cornernet,tian2019fcos,zhou2019bottom,yang2019reppoints,lu2019grid} have been proposed.
-(CornerNet) Law et al.~\cite{law2018cornernet} have phrased the 2D detection tasks as the keypoint detection of top-left and bottom-right corners.
-(FCOS) Tian et al.~\cite{tian2019fcos} have presented a per-pixel dense prediction approach, which regresses the distances from a pixel to four edges of the potential bounding boxes it may reside in.
-(ExtremeNet) Zhou et al.~\cite{zhou2019bottom} have proposed to estimate the center point together with four extreme points of 2D bounding boxes.
+CornerNet~\cite{law2018cornernet} has phrased the 2D detection tasks as the keypoint detection of top-left and bottom-right corners.
+FCOS~\cite{tian2019fcos} has presented a per-pixel dense prediction approach, which regresses the distances from a pixel to four edges of the potential bounding boxes it may reside in.
+ExtremeNet~\cite{zhou2019bottom} has proposed to estimate the center point together with four extreme points of 2D bounding boxes.
 A brute force strategy is leveraged to group all quadruples of the estimated extreme points.
 This line of works are free from the manually predefined anchors, yet still achieve promising results.